TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   The structure of the entry and fields are valid
 -   The hash of the entry is valid
 -   The hashes of all fields are valid
+-   The encrypted part (`e`) passes the same criteria

 ## Chunking

-Chunking is used to construct a Complex or Chunked entry, which is a required part of modifying pDB.
+Chunking is used to construct a Chunked ("Complex") entry, which is an essential part of working with pDB.

 The entries database looks something like this in real world cases

     [chunk ID][entry chunk] [NULL chunk id][empty chunk] [chunk ID][entry chunk] [chunk ID][entry chunk] [chunk ID][entry chunk] [NULL chunk id][empty chunk] [NULL chunk id][empty chunk] [chunk ID][entry chunk] ...

-It is a continuous stream of taken and empty chunks.
+It is a fragmented stream of taken and empty chunks.

 This is how you would construct a complex entry: